bao-qian/lightsabers/README.md

 * lazy-ski.ss - compiler from lambda calculus to "lazy combinators"

-* encoding.scm - encodings of various things in the lambda calculus, used by some other code (e.g. lazy-ski.ss)
+* encoding.scm - "church encoding" of various things in the lambda calculus, used by some other code (e.g. lazy-ski.ss)

 * pmatch.scm - supporting macro for pattern matching, used by some other programs here (compatible with most Scheme implementations)